EhabY/MazeGame/README.md

 * `PositionManager`: a class responsible for checking the validity of a certain move (such a move is within the limits of the map)
 * `RandomNameGenerator`: a class that returns a random name.
 * `RoomGenerator`: responsible for creating and managing rooms.
-* `WeightedRandom`: given weights, this class returns a random number with the probabilities of given weights.
+* `WeightedRandom`: given weights, this class returns a random number with the probability of the given weights.
-* `WeightedRandomizer`: a generic class that returns a random Object <T> with certain weights.
+* `WeightedItemRandomizer`: a generic class that returns a random Object <T> with certain weights.

 <br/>